daniellima338/Into_The_Wild/README.md

 * #f3fff3: Is a smooth white color that is used for the text and for the outline of the categories.
 It fits well with the green color, and is easy to read.

+* #A8F1B8: Used when a answer is correct in the quiz.
+It is a much more green color than the other green colors.

-* #D85856: Is used for when a answer is wrong in the quiz.
+* #D82929: Is used for when a answer is wrong in the quiz.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.